-After general anesthetic or I.V. sedation, start with liquids.
+After General anesthetic or I.V. sedation, start with liquids.
 While numb, patients should avoid hot liquids or foods.
-Patients may have applesauce, pudding, or Jell-O. Once numbness wear off patients can progress to solid foods, chewing away from the surgical sites, Patients should avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the socket areas.
+Patients may have applesauce, pudding or jello.
+Once numbness wears off patients can progress to solid foods, chewing away from the surgical sites.
+Patients should avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the socket areas.

-Fainting precaution: If you suddenly sit or stand from a lying position, you may become dizzy, especially if you haven't eaten or had fluids.
-Therefore, immediately following surgery, if you are lying down, make sure to sit for at least on full minute before standing.
+Fainting precaution: If you suddenly sit or stand from a lying position you may become dizzy, especially if you have not eaten or have had limited fluids.
+Therefore, immediately following surgery, if you are lying down, make sure to sit for at least one full minute before standing.